OriginProtocol/origin/origin-docs/reference/protocol/schemas.md

 ## Listing-Withdraw Schema

-In v1.0.0, this schema contains no useful required fields, and is placeholder for future expansion.
+In v1.0.0, this schema contains no useful required fields, and is a placeholder for future expansion.

 ```javascript
 {